einonm/arcca.github.io/index.md

 The timetable for Spring 2024 is now available! **Final registration links will be announced as soon as possible**.

 To attend the ARCCA sessions please refer to details below.
 If you are a member of Cardiff University staff, completion of this course will be recorded on the HR System within 1 month of the course date.
+Please use your University email address to register.

-We use a Microsoft Teams method to delivery the online sessions.
+We use a Microsoft Teams method to deliver the online sessions.

 | Title | Description | Date | Time | Number of sessions | Registration link |
 |-------|-------------|------|------|:------------------:|-------------------|